The4Fantastics/SmaC/SmaCQA/README.md

 * Generate a HTML view from SmaCQA model:

-To export the information collected in the textual question-and-answer model about an e{$^3$}value model to HTML format, click on the button in the IDE toolbar shown in next Figure:
+To export the information collected in the textual question-and-answer model about an e3value value model to HTML format, click on the button in the IDE toolbar shown in next Figure:

 ![Export to HTML](https://github.com/KybeleResearch/SmaC/blob/main/SmaCQA/Images/generatorTable.png)